 After spending some time discussing the work students worked individually with laminated triangles, of many different colors and sizes, to create a drawing on the floor.
 Students were asked to imagine that the large brown floor was their "piece of paper" and the colorful triangles were their "crayons," their drawing material.

-Students explored what happens when you place ONLY the sides together
+Students explored what happens when you place ONLY the sides together and then ONLY the points:

 create a HOLE in the middle of your drawing,